-Our Community Development Coordinator, in place since 2014, helps to improve agency partnerships and collaborations as well as neighbourhood and resident engagement.
-We are seeing the benefits of having this position as a part of the Community Services Team in many ways, specifically in relationship building with our community partners and having a finger on the pulse of provincial trends and cutting edge and innovative projects that benefit our community as a whole.
+The Unit continues to see the benefit of having a Community Development Coordinator as part of the Community Services team, specifically in areas of relationship building with our community partners and having a finger on the provincial pulse of trends and cutting edge projects that benefit our community as a whole.

 In 2019 the Community Development Coordinator was once again involved in a number of important projects including the Peterborough Situation Table, projects around diversity, equity and inclusion and coordinating a two day Emergency Management and Safety Forum delivered to approximately150 participants.